Real app flow

 Walks

-The walk diary helps you track when your dog went out, what the rhythm looked like and how activity changes.
+The walk diary helps you track when your dog went out, what the rhythm looked like, and how activity changes.
 This is useful for energetic dogs, senior dogs, dogs recovering after a procedure, or owners with busy schedules.

 The goal is not to turn care into a spreadsheet.
-The goal is peace of mind: the dog went out, the day is organized, and if behavior changes, you can see what activity looked like before that.
+The goal is peace of mind: the dog went out, the day is organized, and if behavior changes, you can check what activity looked like before that.

 View the walk diary